Mendoza, Argentina

 We asked people if there is a lot of crime.
 They answered:

 "Mendoza is generally considered to be a safe city, with low levels of crime.
 However, as with any city, there are some areas that are more prone to crime than others.
-Petty theft and pickpocketing are the most common crimes reported in Mendoza, and visitors should take extra precautions when travelling in unfamiliar areas," remarked one expat living in Mendoza, Argentina.
+Petty theft and pickpocketing are the most common crimes reported in Mendoza, and visitors should take extra precautions when travelling in unfamiliar areas," wrote a member in Mendoza.

 Is there a lot of diversity?
 Are people in Mendoza accepting of differences?